California Drivers Ranked Among Worst in Nation

 The data also showed that West Coast drivers are not as good as East Coast drivers, who were rated as safer drivers by scoring 13 percent higher.

-If you were injured in an auto accident, contact the experienced car accident attorneys at the Arnold Law Firm.
+If you suffered and injury in an accident, contact the experienced car accident attorneys at the Arnold Law Firm.
 We offer a no obligation, complimentary claim review and will determine if you are entitled compensation.
 We work on a contingency fee basis and will not charge any legal fees unless you receive a favorable outcome in your case.